-We can probably agree that the primary job of good web design is to get customers to convert.
+We can probably agree that the primary job of good web design and content is to get customers to convert.
 And to have a successful business, improving conversion rates is a good starting point.

 As one conversion rate guru, Jeff Eisenberg, said:

 “It’s much easier to double your business by doubling your conversion rate than by doubling your traffic.”